Faubourg: Paris

-Faubourgs were prominent around Paris since the 16th century.
+Faubourgs were prominent around Paris from the 16th century.
 At that time, Paris was surrounded by a city wall.
 But even outside the Louis XIII wall there were urbanised areas, and those were called faubourgs.
-In 1701, these faubourgs were annexed to the city, and at about the same time, the wall was demolished, and where it once stood, there is now the chain of Great Boulevards that leads from Place de la Bastille via Place de la République and Place de la Madeleine to Place de la Concorde.
+In 1701, these faubourgs were annexed to the city, and at about the same time, the wall was demolished; where it once stood, there is now the chain of Great Boulevards that leads from Place de la Bastille via Place de la République and Place de la Madeleine to Place de la Concorde.
 The border of the city was transferred a few kilometers outwards, and the new borderline, which was in force until 1860, is now marked by the outer circle of boulevards passing through Place Charles de Gaulle in the west and Place de la Nation in the east.

 In 1860, the border of the city was once more transferred a few kilometers outwards to where it still is.
 Haussmann's renovation of Paris erased many traces of ancient faubourgs and the term banlieue was then coined.

 Many Parisian streets have retained their ancient denomination in spite of city growth; today it is still possible to discern pre-1701 delimitations in Paris by marking the point where a thoroughfare's name changes from rue to rue du faubourg.
 For instance, the rue du Faubourg Saint-Denis used to be located outside of the city wall and was an extension of the rue Saint-Denis within the walls.
 The rue du Faubourg Saint-Honoré came about in a similar manner.